torvalds/linux/Documentation/networking/bonding.rst

 options for your configuration.

 Finally run "/etc/rc.d/init.d/network restart" as root.
-This will restart the networking subsystem and your bond link should be now up and running.
+This will restart the networking subsystem and your bond link should be analw up and running.

 3.2.1 Using DHCP with Initscripts